Efficient Advert Assignment: Related Work

+A very common simplification applied in sponsored search auctions is conflation.
 For example advertisers may be required to make the same bid per click whatever the position of an advert on the page.
 If advertisers differentiate between positions beyond each position's observed click-through rate (for example, if click-throughs from lower positions are less or more valuable to the advertiser), then there may be a loss of social welfare from the restriction that a bidder must communicate a single parameter to a mechanism which is unaware of these positional effects.
 The question of whether VCG or GSP mechanisms with this restriction are sufficiently expressive to communicate the bidders' true values for positions is discussed in detail in \cite{milgrom2010simplified} and \cite{dutting2011simplicity}. \cite{aggarwal2007bidding} discuss mechanisms which maintain an efficient equilibrium by allowing bidders to specify a minimum slot, in addition to their bid.
 Further recent discussions of simplified mechanisms for sponsored search auctions are \cite{chawla2013auctions,hoy2013dynamic, dutting2014expressiveness}.

-The context in these papers is, in our terms, an auction for a single type of search.
-This context serves to illustrate an important theoretical question concerning simplified mechanisms.